Overview

 Read more

-In addition, in role of a Chair, David leads the firm’s National Employment, Labor & Workforce Management Steering Committee.
-He helped establish and build the firm’s groundbreaking alliance with Deloitte Legal, which provides global workforce solutions.
-David extended his international perspective—and clients’ resources—as co-chair of the International Labor and Employment Law Committee of the American Bar Association’s section of Labor and Employment Law.
+Additionally, David leads Epstein Becker Green's National Employment, Labor & Workforce Management Steering Committee.
+He helped establish and build the firm’s groundbreaking strategic alliance with Deloitte Legal, which provides global workforce solutions spanning an array of professional services, and its affiliation with Ius Laboris, a global network of leading labor and employment practices that helps international employers navigate the world of work successfully.
+He also served as co-chair of the International Labor and Employment Law Committee of the American Bar Association's (ABA’s) Labor and Employment Law Section.

 Read less